 Pest Control

-You can avoid these pests from appearing by mixing your compost regularly and adding layers of grass cuttings or torn up paper.
-This helps to reduce the smell and keep your compost pile healthy and well-balanced.
+You can avoid these pests from appearing by mixing your compost regularly and adding layers of grass cuttings or torn-up paper.
+This helps reduce the smell and keep your compost pile healthy and well-balanced.

-Most pests like to make their nests in warm, dry places.
-So by keeping the compost pile moist, you can prevent these creatures from making their home in your bin!
+Most pests like to build nests in warm, dry places.
+By keeping the compost pile moist, you can prevent these creatures from making their homes in your bin!

 Compost Ingredients